-- 1. The RA is responsible for ensuring that the Certificate Subscriber's and Certificate Subject's identities have been authenticated with due diligence and that the Subscriber's authorization has been confirmed. - 2.
+- The RA is responsible for ensuring that the Certificate Subscriber's and Certificate Subject's identities have been authenticated with due diligence and that the Subscriber's representative has the authorization to act on behalf of the End-Entity. - 2.
 The RA is responsible for the registration event information storage and archival.